England’s North East : 21st Century

 2016 – Boro up, Newcastle down

 Middlesbrough are promoted to the Premier League.
 Newcastle United football club are relegated from the Premier League into the Championship after a run of six seasons in the top flight.
-Sunderland escaped relegation from the Premier League, finishing one place above Newcastle.
+Sunderland under the management of Sam Allardyce escaped relegation from the Premier League, after finishing one place above Newcastle United.

 23 June, 2016 – Region votes to ‘leave’ EU

 The national referendum introduced by Prime Minister, David Cameron on whether or not Britain should stay in the European Union results in a ‘leave’ vote or ‘Brexit’ as the hotly-debated issue is colloquially known.
 In the North East there is a 69.3% turnout with 562,595 voting to remain and 778,103 voting to leave.
 The leading strategist and campaign director of the Vote Leave campaign has been the Durham-born political adviser, Dominic Cummings.

 Of the 12 North East local authorities (Newcastle, Northumberland, County Durham, North Tyneside, Sunderland, South Tyneside, Gateshead, Hartlepool, Middlesbrough, Stockton, Darlington, Redcar & Cleveland), only the people of Newcastle upon Tyne voted to remain.
 The vote in Newcastle upon Tyne, which is home to two major universities, was 65,405 in favour of staying in the European Union and 63,598 voting to leave.

 June 27, 2016 – England defeat to Iceland

 After qualifying from the Group Stage, England depart from the UEFA Euro 2016 tournament in France, in the knock out stage, following a shock 2-1 defeat to Iceland in Nice.